Degree Offered

 High School Graduates

-In order to be admitted to the RBA degree program, a student must have graduated from high school at least three years prior to application.
+Students are eligible to be admitted to the RBA degree program if they have graduated from high school at least three years prior to application.

 GED Students